-JUSTIFICATION FOR CONTRAVENTION OF THE DEVELOPMENT STANDARD
+3. JUSTIFICATION FOR CONTRAVENTION OF THE DEVELOPMENT STANDARD

-The proposed variation is justified below firstly via a merit based assessment on the recent case law and subsequently against the relevant heads of consideration in the LEP 2013.
+The proposed variation is justified below firstly via a merit - based assessment on the recent case law and subsequently against the relevant heads of consideration in the LEP 2013.
 Case law (Winten Property Group v North Sydney Council, 2001 & Wehbe v Pittwater Council, 2007) sets the basis for decision making on tests to assess variations to a Development Standard founded in whether the varied development would achieve the objectives of the relevant zoning and the Development Standard.
 In the decision in Four2Five Pty Ltd v Ashfield Council, 2015, Commissioner Pearson found that merely showing that the development achieves the objectives of the development standard would be insufficient to justify that a development is unreasonable or unnecessary in the circumstances of the case for the purposes of a Clause 4.6 objection.
 This refined the test set in Wehbe v Pittwater Council to include an obligation to tie the test to outcomes specific to the proposed development and its site as opposed to grounds that would apply to any similar development on the site or in the vicinity.
 Consent authorities have since been applying this site & development specific test ("the Four2Five Test") to objections under Clause 4.6.
-The merit based assessment of this variation request is based on this test.
+The merit - based assessment of this variation request is based on this test.

-With respect to the Four2Five test, there are a number of outcomes for the development on this site that go to justification of the variation request for maximum building height.
+With respect to the Four2Five test, there are several outcomes for the development on this site that go to justification of the variation request for maximum building height.

 These include:

-- The shape and locality of the site and the opportunities and constraints that arise for its redevelopment (in part) as a result; - The potential for negative town planning and urban outcomes that may arise from strict compliance with the requirement are negligible when considering the context of the site with surrounding development; - The unique qualities of the site and the proposed alterations and additions will maintain and enhance these and the character of the locality; - The character, operation and appearance of the current development will not be substantially altered by the height. - The shape and locality of the site and the opportunities and constraints that arise for its development as a result - specifically the opportunity to provide substantial benefits for the occupants of the dwelling house. - The extent of the non-compliance is minor (max.
-25%) with the majority of the building less than the maximum development standard.
-The extent of works that cause the protrusion of the building roof form above the height standard is minor.
-The new roof material to the existing covered stairway is essentially a "replacement" of the existing roof cladding. - There is limited opportunity to 'step' the design due to the site constraints and the existing built form of the house.
+- The shape and locality of the site and the opportunities and constraints that arise for its redevelopment (in part) as a result; - The potential for negative town planning and urban outcomes that may arise from strict compliance with the requirement are negligible when considering the context of the site with surrounding development; - The unique qualities of the site and the proposed alterations and additions will maintain and enhance these and the character of the locality; - The shape and locality of the site and the opportunities and constraints that arise for its development as a result - specifically the opportunity to provide substantial public benefits in the form of a public street frontage with no discernible impacts arising from the additional height proposed on the locality. - The extent of the non-compliance is minor in the context of the existing built form. - There is limited opportunity to 'step' the design and the additional height is within an envelope already approved for development under the approved strata plan. - In order to achieve the development potential of the site envisaged by controls such as FSR, the site constraints created when the original subdivision occurred have caused strict compliance with the height standard adopted under the current LEP unfeasible.
+The historic height provisions that were envisaged at the time the subdivision creating the site occurred would allow building height greater than proposed.
+This is evident in the heights of older industrial developments in the locality. - Scale of the building as viewed from the adjoining roadway is negligible due to existing site topography.
+The proposed building in the context of the backdrop of existing buildings constructed to the rear of the site is considered reasonable.

-ASSESSMENT AGAINST THE STATUTORY HEADS OF CONSIDERATION
+4. ASSESSMENT AGAINST THE STATUTORY HEADS OF CONSIDERATION